 Tall stemmed perennials, attractive seed heads, plants with interesting texture like grasses, coloured stems, berries, bark, catkins, garden structures, shapely trees, reflective water and evergreens.
-These arethe bones you are left with when winter settles on the garden.
+These are the bones you are left with when winter settles on the garden.
 Don't be down hearted as these may not be abundant with flowery buds but they can have an ethereal beauty all of their own.

-A frosty morning is a beautiful morning and against a strong blue sky a haw frost has to be one of the most beautiful sites all year.
 Choosing to leave your more structured perennials unchopped until spring will allow them to form the icy silhouette shapes that freeze so beautifully.
 Its also good cover for wildlife.

-Structure perennials like this Aster frikatii Monch above or achillias and eupatorium have great sturdy stems that deserve a good haw frost experience.
+Perennials like this Aster frikatii Monch above or achillias and eupatorium have great sturdy stems that deserve a good haw frost experience.
 Adorn your garden with spikes and seed heads like these.
 I have heard them described as plants that look good in death.
 Hydrangeas fall into this category as they look fabulous dead.

 Cornus stems are so colourful.
 Seen here against a yellow thuja conifer it positively glows its so bright.
 Chose from dark red to lime green or orange or even perhaps plant together and mix them up.
 Oranges and red are electric in winter.

-Look closely at the stems of your shrubs and many will suprise you.
+Look closely at the stems of your shrubs and many will surprise you.
 Some of the macrophylla hydranges have hidden red stems and shrubs like physocarpus can also have rich red stems these can all provide good winter interest.

 If you need flowers they are plenty out there even in winter.
 Easy bedding colour can be found in instant violas, pansies, bellis and primroses and we are blessed with some great winter flowering plants.